-The chance to face clubs of Bayern Munich's stature on a regular basis was one of the reasons Mainz's Abdou Diallo chose to move to the Bundesliga, although having grown up alongside Kylian Mbappe and inherited Jürgen Klopp's shirt at the OPEL Arena, the young Frenchman is unlikely to be starstruck when he runs out at the Allianz Arena on Saturday.
+The chance to face the best of the best on a regular basis was one of the reasons Mainz's Abdou Diallo chose to move to the Bundesliga, although having grown up alongside Kylian Mbappe and inherited Jürgen Klopp's shirt at the Opel Arena, the young Frenchman is rarely starstruck.

-Fresh from scoring his first Bundesliga goal in Mainz's win against Bayer Leverkusen last weekend, bundesliga.com caught up with the France U-21 captain to discuss the upcoming trip to Munich, his adaption to life in Germany and his friendship with Mbappe.
+After he scored his first Bundesliga goal in Mainz's win against Bayer Leverkusen on Matchday 3, bundesliga.com caught up with the France U-21 captain to discuss his adaption to life in Germany and his friendship with Mbappe.

 bundesliga.com: Were you aware when you arrived that the number four shirt has something of a mythical aura for Mainz fans?